 But are they really as essential as they think they are?
 While Democrats certainly are irrational in their blind hatred for Trump, there is a real reason to hope that they can work with the president to get USMCA through.
 After all, there is much for their traditional base to like in the deal.
 Unions especially should be excited about provisions on wages and North American sourcing of car-part components that will protect workers from having their labor undercut abroad.
 Even liberal publication Vox ran an article touting the new deal as a boon for both Mexican and American workers.

 If dealmaker Trump can work with Democrats to get his NAFTA-torching trade deal through, then why not?
-There is no reason whatsoever to pretend that elitist Republican politicians carrying water for their big industry donors are allies in the fight to make America great again.We value your comments!
-Please weigh in on our comment section below.
+There is no reason whatsoever to pretend that elitist Republican politicians carrying water for their big industry donors are allies in the fight to make America great again.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com